-Prompted by this outbreak, Dole has issued a recall of all Dole-branded and private label packaged salads processed at its Springfield, Ohio production facility.
-No other products are involved in the recall.
-A Dole lawsuit for Listeria from lettuce salad will seek money damages for pain and suffering, medical expenses, lost wages and other compensation.
+Prompted by this outbreak, Dole issued a recall of all Dole-branded and private label packaged salads processed at its Springfield, Ohio production facility.
+No other products were involved in the recall.
+A Dole lawsuit for Listeria from lettuce salad will seek money damages for pain and suffering, medical expenses, lost wages, and other compensation.

 Blue Bell Ice Cream

 At least 10 people from 4 states were sickened in a Listeria outbreak linked to Blue Bell Creameries ice cream, according to the CDC.
 The 5 people in Kansas were all sickened from “Scoops” eaten at Via Christie Hospital in Wichita, Kansas.
 The outbreak was over as of June 10, 2015.